What were some of the favourite Christmas toys of the 1970s?

 Sexual equality has never been an issue for the toy manufacturing industry with its dedicated adherence to commercial gain based on pandering to the pockets of the parents of boys and girls.

-In the 1970s, The Bionic Woman and The Six Million Dollar Man covered these markets perfectly and won equally huge financial success which was ensured by the importation of the American TV series to these shores.
+In the 1970s The Bionic Woman and The Six Million Dollar Man covered these markets perfectly and will equally huge financial success which was ensured by the importation of the American TV series to these shores.

-The Bionic Woman doll cashed in on the success of the hit American TV show of the era.

 Starring Lindsay Wagner the show aired between 1976 and 1978.
-The Bionic Woman series featured Jaime Sommers, who took on special high-risk government missions using her superhuman bionic powers.
+The Bionic Woman series features Jaime Sommers, who takes on special high-risk government missions using her superhuman bionic powers.
 The Bionic Woman series was a spin-off from the 1970s Six Million Dollar Man television science fiction action series.

 A metal lunchbox for children was available, as was a vinyl story record produced by Wonderland Records.
 Kenner produced a series of stickers and temporary tattoos featuring Jaime Sommers individually and with Steve Austin.